its-me-ojas/dms-pdfmaker/README.md

 This service provides API endpoints that generate formatted PDF documents containing SEED Money Grant Proposal templates and fetch submission data.
 The document includes:
 - A cover page with institution details and logo
-- Sections for project details
+- Sections for project details with proper spacing between numbered points
 - A structured table for budget information
 - Signature sections